anujkhare/learning-blog-stubs/paper-notes/pointer-networks.md

+## Pointer Networks

 ### Problem solved
-1. Combinatorial problems: the output sequence is some sequence of indices
-2. Examples: sorting a sequence (not covered), convex hull, TSP, Delaunay Triangulation
+Sequence-to-sequence where the output sequence is some sequence of indices.
+Examples: sorting a sequence (not covered), convex hull, TSP, Delaunay Triangulation

 ### What?